KeldenPDorji/KeldenPDorji.github.io/_posts/2024-04-1-DBS101_FlippedClass7.md

 It cannot be doubted that to do this step as well as the further actions the data protection and complete disaster recovery are of primary importance.

-The occurrence in the system of the entire files being lost in the moment is the alarming job that necessarily conduct data backup and restoration activities in order to managed the system and to retrieve to some part of previous execution.
+The occurrence in the system of the entire files being lost at the moment is the alarming job that necessarily conducts data backup and restoration activities in order to manage the system and to retrieve some part of previous execution.

 ### Performance Monitoring and Tuning:

-Not only does monitoring approach should know about the tricks of the trade to avoid the failure with updated collection metrics, but also know the potential others.
+Not only does monitoring approach should know about the tricks of the trade to avoid the failure with updated collection metrics, but also know the potential of others.

 It is necessary to invent new analytic methods by means of development of the list of query arrests, attractive reading, paths of indexes and their very good answering facilities, to improve the performance.
 It is a main part of system health for which it doubtlessly suffers from the fact of workloads which have their performance and resource needs, therefore, they are forced to match these requirements.